jasonkim7288/rails_tutor_booking/README.md

 TutorSession belongs to User who created.<br/>
 TutorSession has many Comments which Users have created.<br />
 ### Comment
-Comment belongs to TutorSession<br />
+Comment belongs to TutorSession.<br />
-Comment belongs to User<br />
+Comment belongs to User.<br />
 ### Attendance
-Attendance belongs to TutorSession<br />
+Attendance belongs to TutorSession.<br />
-Attendance belongs to User<br />
+Attendance belongs to User.<br />
 ### Ability
-Ability model defines authorization.
+Ability model defines authorization.<br />
-All Users including guests can read all TutorSessions and Comments All Administrators can create, read, update, and delete all TutorSessions and Comments TutorSession can be updated and deleted by only the User who created it.
+All Users including guests can read all TutorSessions and Comments.<br />
+All Administrators can create, read, update, and delete all TutorSessions and Comments.<br />
+TutorSession can be updated and deleted by only the User who created it.<br />
-Comment can be updated and deleted by only the User who created it.
+Comment can be updated and deleted by only the User who created it.<br />

 [Go back](#table-of-contents)<br /><br /><br />